Cray-HPE/docs-csm/operations/validate_csm_health.md

 **NOTES**

-* The CSM Barebones image included with the release will not successfully complete the beyond the dracut stage of the boot process.
-However, if the dracut stage is reached the boot can be considered successful and shows that the necessary CSM services needed to boot a node are up and available.
+* The CSM Barebones image included with the release will not successfully complete beyond the dracut stage of the boot process.
+However, if the dracut stage is reached, the boot can be considered successful and shows that the necessary CSM services needed to boot a node are up and available.
    * This inability to boot the barebones image fully will be resolved in future releases of the